vitessio/website/content/en/docs/reference/vreplication.md

   other.
 This step can be done without the need to create special snapshot replicas.
-* Journaling (to be implemented): If there is any kind of traffic cutover where we start writing to a different table than we used to before, VReplication will save the current binlog positions into a journal table.
+* Journaling (to be implemented): If there is any kind of traffic cut-over where we start writing to a different table than we used to before, VReplication will save the current binlog positions into a journal table.
 This can be used by other streams to resume replication from the new source.